NgoziGoodness/Project-on-Web-Scraping/README.md

     ### Data Cleaning Process

 After exporting the extracted data to an Excel file.
 Cleaning becomes necessary because the exported file is dirty and unfit to work with.
-Hencs the following cleaning task were performed with the excel tools indicated along:
+Hence the following cleaning task were performed with the excel tools indicated along:
+- Table tool: Table was inserted from the tool bar to make the data more structured and easy to format.
+- Delete tool : This was used to delete every unessary field in the dataset
+- Design: This was used to choose the right color for the table
+- Format tools: Thy were used to change data in filed labelled ratting from text to number, format headers and chooses the right font for each header
+- After the above steps, the dataset is now clean and ready for further use.
     -